networkMe/missinghud2/README.md

 ## Overview
-Missing HUD 2 is an Open-GL powered informational overlay for the Binding of Isaac: Rebirth.
+Missing HUD 2 is an OpenGL powered informational overlay for the Binding of Isaac: Rebirth + Afterbirth.

-The developers of Rebirth (Edmund McMillen, Nicalis) decided that one of their design decisions for the game would be to hide raw player statistics from the player as to not to overwhelm them.
+The developers of the Binding of Isaac (Edmund McMillen, Nicalis) decided that one of their design decisions for the game would be to hide raw player statistics from the player as to not to overwhelm them.
 This project gives the player the choice to see their raw statistics if they choose to.

-It is a transparent mod that **DOES NOT** disable achievements nor alter your Isaac game files in any way.
-As a result, it can be enabled and disabled at any point, during any run, with no lasting consequences.
+It is a transparent mod that **DOES NOT** disable achievements nor alter your Isaac game files in any way. **Note:** It can be used in Afterbirth daily runs with no repercussions.

+It can be enabled and disabled at any point, during any run, with no lasting consequences.
 One can run other mods side-by-side with Missing HUD 2 with no issues.

-Unlike other mods, it uses your live character statistics during a run.
+Unlike other statistic based mods, it uses your live character statistics during a run.
 This translates to Missing HUD 2 remaining 100% accurate even after picking up items like [Experimental Treatment](http://bindingofisaacrebirth.gamepedia.com/Experimental_Treatment) and [Libra](http://bindingofisaacrebirth.gamepedia.com/Libra).

 ![Image of MissingHUD2](https://raw.githubusercontent.com/networkMe/missinghud2/master/doc/isaac-mhud2-example-124.jpg)